Hospitality Host for English student in UK

-This opportunity is for those who would like to have a missionary or trainee stay at their home while learning English.
-This would help decrease costs, as well as provide many additional opportunities for the learner to practice his/her English.
+This would help decrease costs as well as provide many additional opportunities for the learner to practise his or her English.

 Terms of the home stay can be agreed on in consultation with the student.